 Geetesh: Your sessions at this year’s Presentation Summit are the ones associated with you and identified with your personal brand.
 Can you tell us more about The Late-Night Guru and The Wonders of Pecha Kucha sessions?
 Also, what do you believe the attendee will take away from these sessions?

 Ric: Wow, I guess you’re right.
 They’re also two of the longest-running Presentation Summit regular sessions I guess.
 Maybe Julie Terberg’s Slide Makeovers has been around longer.
 Hadn’t ever given that any thought before, I just enjoy doing them and always get a lot of good feedback from participants and audience members.

 Certainly, there’s a high amount of fun in the Late Night Guru Session.
-The first time we did it, it was the second year of the conference, it was a spontaneous thing – nothing planned about it at all.
+The first time we did it, it was the second year of the conference, and it was a spontaneous thing – nothing planned about it at all.
 I was still working for Microsoft, attending the convention as an official representative of the PowerPoint team.
 About a dozen of us were walking back from a late dinner and looking for a place to hang out.
 We found a conference room that was open, with a projector, and luckily one of us was dragging around a laptop.
 So we spent the rest of the evening and into the morning just hanging out and talking about the weird and wonderful things we could do with PowerPoint.
 It was a part tutorial, a part love fest, and no small part group therapy session.

 The next morning it was kind of legendary.
 Everyone who was there was telling those who missed it how much they’d missed!
 Word got around and there was this impression that that Microsoft guy has spilled a bunch of secrets but that wasn’t really the case.
 The next year I told Rick Altman we should make it official, he agreed, and we’ve done it every year since.